kimt0t0/Role-Mates/README.md

 **temporarily deactivated auth middleware in all routes to make frontend work easier**

-1. Fixes
+1. Fix

 - Images
   fix multer issue
   add images to user, character, message, game

+- Test auth and adminOnly middlewares

-2. Improvements
+2. Improve

 - allow to update / delete data only if owner (to check in route or controller if not already done)
 - allow to display games details (participants, messages) only to specified game members if the game's status is private (same for characters and messages?)
+- add a logout functionality

 ### Frontend (client application)

-**not started yet**
+1. [OK] Install project and add dependencies (including scss)

+2. [OK] Header + navbar + navtoggle + footer + pages content template + reusable components (links, buttons, cards...).

+3. Create logo, hero title and landing page.

-¤ Specify on signup form that to delete their account users must contact the site's admins to prevent mistakes.
-Or add additional security before account removal.
+4. Signup and login forms (with toggle button) _specify on signup form that to delete their account users must contact the site's admins to prevent mistakes.
+Or add additional security before account removal_

+5. Create game / character / message pages

+6. Get all users / games

+7. Get one user / game

+8. Get user's games / characters / messages

+9. Get game's messages / users / characters

+10. Update (all)

+11. Delete

+12. Improve style and fix responsive

 ## Pending